kaya70875/ytfetcher/README.md

 )
 ```

+For more information about proxy configuration please check official `youtube-transcript-api` documents.

 ## Advanced HTTP Configuration (Optional)

 You can pass a custom timeout or headers (e.g., user-agent) to `YTFetcher` using `HTTPConfig`: